Virtual Character Design Class

 Class is being offered through the ArtsCenter, on Zoom.

 Class on Zoom is really easy!
-I’ve been at it for over 3 years, and things go pretty smooth.
+I’ve been at it for over 3 years, and things go pretty smoothly.

 We use breakout rooms for one-on-one guidance;